 Seasonal affective disorder (SAD)

-- Feeling depressed most of the day, nearly every day
+- Feeling listless, sad or down most of the day, nearly every day

 - Losing interest in activities you once enjoyed

-- Having low energy
+- Having low energy and feeling sluggish

 - Having difficulty concentrating

 - Having thoughts of not wanting to live

-- Overeating, particularly with a craving for carbohydrates
+- Appetite changes, especially a craving for foods high in carbohydrates

 - Weight gain